 Pyrolyzing is when the heat burns all the foods stuck on the grill so they can be easily scraped or scrubbed off the surface.

-You can also clean the ash from the Big Green Egg’s firebox to ensure that it reaches the right temperature for cleaning the grates and the ceramics.
+You can also clean the ash from the Big Green Egg’s firebox to ensure that the Big Green Egg reaches the right temperature for cleaning the grates and the ceramic surfaces.

 To make the Big Green Egg heat up at its maximum temperature, you need to ensure that no residues block the fire’s airway to get as hot as possible.